Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 The more data points you include in your lead scoring model, the more accurate it will be, but manually keeping track of hundreds of data points is unfeasible for most businesses.
 Try automating your lead scoring using software platforms.
 That way, your salespeople can focus on reaching out to sales-ready leads and marketing can work on evaluating and optimizing the lead scoring model.

 Lead scoring enables your sales reps to give high-value leads the attention they deserve, leading to higher win rates, increased sales velocity, and improved revenue numbers.
-Not to mention, it will do wonders for their confidence and morale.
-It’s a lot more fun to reach out to promising leads than to ones who give you a feeling of uncertainty.
-Start building your customized lead scoring model today, and you should see your business's numbers improve.
+Not to mention, it’ll do wonders for their confidence and morale.
+It’s a lot more fun to reach out to promising leads than to ones who give a feeling of uncertainty.
+Start building your customized lead scoring model today, and prepare to nurture the leads who score highly enough to pursue.